-Configure the Application Dependencies feature
+Configure the Application Dependencies feature in SAM

 - Enable Application Dependency polling

 - Deploy Orion agents to nodes that host applications

 Before configuring the Application Dependencies feature, review these details about supported environments, settings, and monitoring limits.

 SAM deploys agents and agent plug-ins to flag nodes for Application Dependency polling so machines must support Orion agent requirements.
 In addition, remote computers hosting applications listening on a specific port must support the following exceptions.

 - On the destination node, allow inbound TCP connections for the port, plus an inbound rule from any random remote port.